 The Benefits of Circumcision Later in Life

-New York, NY – Circumcision: The topic remains one of lively debate and discussion, as new studies and information are always occurring.
+Circumcision remains one of the most lively debated and discussed topics, as new studies and information are always occurring.
 While most American men are circumcised, many are not.
-And men born in other countries where circumcision is not as prevalent may opt for the procedure as adults.
+And men born in other countries, where circumcision is not as prevalent, may also opt for the procedure as adults.

-- Lower risk of sexually transmitted diseases (STDs).
+STD infections are transmitted from one person to another through sexual contact.
+It can be due to bacteria, viruses, or parasites.
 The following diseases are less likely to be spread by those who have been circumcised:

 - Genital herpes